 The helmet was a size large and just fit me if I loosened the back all the way.
-That's my fault though, I've got a gigantic head.
+That's my fault though, I have a gigantic head.
 I brought my own helmet anyway, just in case theirs didn't fit.
-I also brought it because I didn't want to look like a dweeb riding around in a bright blue helmet.
-I already felt pretty lame riding an electric scooter.